 - Students must be exposed to a great deal of interesting language when they are at the right level of learning.

 - Students must use the language as much as possible with others.

 - Students must work to concentrate on forms of language.

 In some cases, errors do not vanish completely.
 They tend to become ‘fossilised’ errors.
 These are errors that the students keeps on making for a long period of time or even for the rest of his/her life.
 This usually happens when the students (especially adults) have the ability to interact with others as necessary in a foreign language and therefore have no reason to further improve their language.
 Errors that are ‘fossilised’ could possibly be because the student has not had enough exposure to the second language language and/or because the student is not motivated enough to improve their accuracy level.

-- Errors are useful to the teacher as well as to the student because they aid the teacher to see how well or otherwise the student has learnt something.
-It also helps the teacher to realize what type of help the teacher can give to improve the student’s learning further.
+Errors are useful to the teacher as well as to the student because they aid the teacher to see how well or otherwise the student has learnt something.
+It also helps the teacher to realise what type of help the teacher can give to improve the student’s learning further.